 The muddling of customers’ thoughts isn’t just a possibility; it’s inevitable, especially when misinterpretation is amplified exponentially across multiple people.

 To avoid communication entropy, maintain transparency and consistency of communication across your organization.
-Help desk tools, shared documentation, and weekly syncs should all be staples in any company’s arsenal.
+Shared Inbox tools, shared documentation, and weekly syncs should all be staples in any company’s arsenal.

 Even better, consider putting everyone on the front lines by establishing a culture of support.
 Having engineering watch a customer fumble through frustrating onboarding is much different than having them hear about it from a report from the support team.